aliveprotocol/AliveDB/README.md

 ## Overview

 This package provides the core implementation of the database schematics of AliveDB along with the APIs to interact with it.
-It is used in [Alive-CLI](https://github.com/aliveprotocol/Alive-CLI) to perform authenticated tasks such as publishing stream chunk hashes to off-chain cache.
+It is used in [Alive-CLI](https://github.com/aliveprotocol/Alive-CLI) to perform authenticated tasks such as publishing .ts segment hashes to off-chain cache.
 It can also act as a standalone AliveDB GUN relay peer, although this is usually bundled with Avalon and [HAlive](https://github.com/aliveprotocol/HAlive).

 Most applications should only use a reduced implementation of [alivedb.js](https://github.com/aliveprotocol/AliveDB/blob/master/src/alivedb.js).